Sunshinesheep/OpenBehavior-doc/docs/source/Introduction_to_OpenBehavior.md

 The safety of ADSs fundamentally depends on their capability to handle complex multi-agent interactions.
 Critical scenarios,such as cut-ins or chain-reaction braking, emerge from dynamic  and autonomous interactions rather than static replays.
 However, most existing DSLs describe scenarios using predefined behavior scripts, where agent behaviors are largely fixed once the scenario starts.

 This observation motivates the introduction of behavior models into scenario generation.
 Unlike fixed scripts that execute without considering interaction context, behavior models equip agents with reactive decision-making capabilities.
-Agents can continuously adjust their actions based on surroundings.
+Agents can continuously adjust their actions based on their surroundings.

 ## What can you do with OpenBehavior?